Rsantct/pe.audio.sys/pe.audio.sys/doc/000_NEWS.md

 ## Nov 2024, version 1.0l
 - CD playback leaves Mplayer and runs with MPD
 - New Brutefir peaks monitor plugin and web page
+- Scripts to help while testing a loudspeaker design at `bin/peaudiosys_test/`